 Zutrix’s Kristel Staci agrees, stating, “Which text and image ad copy has performed best over time is always important.
 By analyzing what has worked well in the past, we can create new variations of the same ad copy and landing pages, then expand out into different audience targeting.”

-Your Facebook Ads campaign’s structure also influences how many people will see and interact with them.
+Your Facebook Ads campaign’s structure is a key element of PPC success, influencing how many people will see and interact with your ads.
 It takes a comprehensive understanding of your objectives and Facebook’s algorithm to develop a successful campaign.

 “There’s a reason why campaign objectives are the first thing [Facebook asks] when you are creating a new campaign because this is what [Facebook] will use to optimize your campaign,” explains John Hewitt from Netbooks Review.
 “Facebook’s machine learning plays a big role in determining how and when your ad is served, and building your campaigns around the campaign objective allows you to work in tandem with their algorithm.”